dwarkeshsp/hugoblog/content/posts/talent.md

 draft: false
 ---

 Tony Kulesa recently wrote an interesting blog [post](https://kulesa.substack.com/p/tyler-cowen-is-the-best-curator-of) explaining why Tyler Cowen is the best curator of talent in the world.
 It focuses on Tyler's Emergent Ventures program which funds promising individuals early in their career.
-This post raised some interesting questions about the scalability, impacts, and methods of great talent identification, and I discuss them here.
+Kulesa's blog post raised some interesting questions about the impact, scalability, and future of great talent curation, and I want to address them here.

-## What exactly is Emergent Ventures?
+## What does a Emergent Ventures winner win?

 Emergent Ventures is not a prize, since it’s awarded to people at the beginning of their careers.
 According to Kulesa, it’s not really a grant either, since the amount of money awarded is relatively small.
 Kulesa also argues that it’s not a good credential, because most recruiters don’t (yet) know that Tyler Cowen is a great talent curator.
 So what precisely do you get when you become an Emergent Ventures winner?

 Kulesa argues that Tyler uses EV to raise the winner’s ambition and give her a vision of what she could be.
-In this sense, it may actually benefit Tyler to have more people know about his talent curation abilities.
+In this sense, it may benefit Tyler to have more people know about his talent curation abilities.
 The more the applicant believes that Tyler is great at picking talent, the greater her self-confidence and ambition will increase as a result of winning.

 But is raising people’s ambition a free lunch?
 Applicants come in with some implicit prior about their own competence and potential (which will be very plastic because of their age).
 If an applicant wins, she finds out that Tyler thinks she is promising, and her confidence increases.
 But if she is rejected, she finds out that Tyler does not think she has much potential, and her confidence decreases.
 This may be net positive, because it is much more important to raise the ambitions of the very best people, but it does come at a cost.
 Under this model, **Emergent Ventures works by transferring ambition from the simply great to the truly excellent.
 Average is over and Tyler killed it.**

 If this model is correct, one worry is that the young people who get picked out by this program are precisely the ones who didn’t need the help.
 The impact of philanthropy must be evaluated in comparison to the counterfactual in which it is not deployed.
 It is hard to imagine that a 17 year old building a fusion reactor in her garage or developing a new macroeconomic model for growth and sustainability isn’t already bound for greatness.

 But we might be underestimating the extent to which mimetic forces will drive these kids towards low-volatility competitive tracks.
-If you ask people what the coolest thing they did before they turned 20 was, you often hear of really interesting projects.
-But five or ten years down the line, you will often find them stuck on some mediocre career trajectory.
+Find a 30 year old who is on a mediocre career trajectory.
+If you ask him to tell you about the coolest thing he did before he turned 20, you often hear of some really interesting projects.
 A young writer who started a popular amatuer blog on ancient Rome in college is now churning out low value academic sludge.
-The coding prodigy who developed a cool new indie game in high school is now nudging a few pixels here and there for Google.
+The coding prodigy who was a white hat hacker in high school is now nudging a few pixels here and there for Google.

 Maybe the whole purpose of Emergent Ventures is to avoid this outcome.
 There is a crucial interval during which a person is old enough to show that he can do something great, but too young to have decided that he will.
 During this period, someone he really respects can drastically increase his ambition.
 This person can give to young adults a boon which Alex Dao claims VCs give to founders: